paulscherrerinstitute/require/Readme.md

 ### Versions and Tags

-The version is generated from a tag in CVS or GIT.
-If all used files are checked in (committed) and tagged and the tag ends in two or three numbers separated by `_` or consists of two or three numbers separated by `.` then the version number is generated from these numbers.
+The version is generated from a GIT tag which must consist of two or three numbers separated by `.` or (for backward compatibility) must end in two or three numbers separated by `_`.
 A missing third number is replaced with 0.

+All used files must be committed, the commit must be tagged and pushed together with the tag and the tag on the remote server must match the local tag.

-**Examples:** `mydriver_7_2`, `1.2.3`
+**Examples:** `1.2.3`, `mydriver_7_2`

 The first number is the major version number.
 It must be incremented if any change in the module is not backward compatible.
 Such changes include: